mozilla-services/FindMyDevice/sql/README.md

 will run the update for 20140707.sql.

-The output will indicate '1' for a successful executtion or '0' if the command was not run (error, or unneeded)
+The output will indicate '1' for a successful execution or '0' if the command was not run (error, or unneeded)

 $USER is a placeholder for the "db.user" value defined in config.ini,